bespoyasov/refactor-like-a-superhero/manuscript-en/11-side-effects.md

 }
 ```

-To check if the code has gotten better, we can try and write tests for data transformation logic.
-In the first version of the code, the test would look like this:
+To check if the code has gotten better, we can try and write tests for data transformation logic.[^testingprinciples] In the first version of the code, the test would look like this:

 ```js
 // 1.
 In the case of `updateUserInfo`,